 Applications Deadline: March 5, 2020

-- Hyundai Scholarships of up to full tuition (fees excluded) are awarded for the period of one academic year for J-1 (must be obtained at start of graduate degree) or U.S. Citizens that are incoming and studying full-time at the PhD or Master’s level at GWU in the School of Engineering and Applied Science or the School of Busines.
-(Other schools and programs are not eligible.
-Current students are not eligible.)
+- Hyundai The studentships are awarded for the period of one academic year for-1 (must be obtained at the start of graduate degree) or U.S. Citizens that are incoming and studying at the PhD or Master’s level at GWU in the School of Engineering and Applied Science or the School of Business.

-- Eligible fields of study are all programs in the School of Engineering and Applied Science and the School of Business as they relate to Korea or Korean-American relations.
+- Eligible fields of study are all programs in the School of Engineering and Applied Science and the School of Business as they relate to Korea or Korean-American relations (for applicants who are U.S. Citizens).

 How to Apply

-- How to Apply: The mode of application is online.
-Interested applicants must apply via our online fellowship’s system.
-Applicants who submit material after the deadline will not be considered.
+- How to Apply: Interested applicants must apply via the online fellowships’ system.

 - Language Requirements: Incoming Korean students must have minimum TOEFL scores of 600 on the written test or 105 on the internet-based exam or an IELTS overall band score of 7.0 (with no individual band below 6.0).